nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform First Name\{#transform-first-name}

-The transform first name transformer generates a valid first name from a list of predefined first name values.
-You can see the entire list of first name value [here.](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/first-names.json).
+Generates a valid first name from a list of predefined first name values.

 By default, the first name transformer generates a first name of random length.
 To preserve the length of the input first name, you can set the `preserveLength` config.

 **Configurations**

-Depending on your validations, you may want to configure the output first name.
-The first name transformer has the following configurations:

 | Name           | Description                                                                                                                                                                 | Default | Example Input | Example Output |
 | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ------------- | -------------- |
 | PreserveLength | Preserve Length will ensure that the output first name is the same length as the input first name.
 The preserveLength config only preserves names up to 12 characters long. | false   | Johnathan     | Bill           |

 **Examples**

-Here are some examples of what the transform first name transformer can output:

 | PreserveLength | Example Input | Example Output |
 | -------------- | ------------- | -------------- |